 Using the whole Response Area results, adjustments are made on appropriate pages of the Response Function spreadsheet.
-The Subdistrict ARP Wells do include the Town of Antonito well(s) associated with the point source return flow.
+The Subdistrict ARP Wells do include the Town of Monte Vista and the Town of Alamosa wells associated with the point source return flow.

 Adjustments for the Ratio Method must be made for Reach 1: Conejos above Seledonia/Garcia and Reach 6: Alamosa River.